meteor/meteor/content/build-tool.md

 title: Build system
 ---

+The Meteor build system is the actual command line tool that you get when you install Meteor.
+You run it by typing the `meteor` command in your terminal, possibly followed by a set of arguments.
+Read the [docs about the command line tool](http://docs.meteor.com/#/full/commandline) or type `meteor help` in your terminal to learn about all of the commands.

 ## What does it do?

 The Meteor build tool is what compiles, runs, deploys, and publishes all of your Meteor apps and packages.
 It's Meteor's built-in solution to the problems also solved by tools like Grunt, Gulp, Webpack, Browserify, Nodemon, and many others, and uses many popular Node.js tools like Babel and UglifyJS internally to enable a seamless experience.